-You must have noncombustible material(s) above the fireplace opening.
+You must have noncombustible material(s) above both fireplace openings.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up.
 If noncombustible material is less than 12", you must install the fireplace hood accessory.
-See Figure 5, page 11, for minimum clearances.
+See Figure 5, page 10 for minimum clearances.